 July 21-26, 2019

 - For the past five days, sharks have been seen off the coast of Del Mar near 15th and 29th Streets.
-Lifeguards posted signs, relaying the message to enter the water at your own risk., and to enter the water at your own risk.
-Drew Pierce was in the water and noted that he saw several 3 to 4-foot sharks traveling together under the waves.
+Lifeguards posted signs, relaying the message to enter the water at your own risk.
+Drew Pierce was in the water and noted several 3 to 4-foot sharks traveling together under the waves.

 Torrey Pines Shark Sightings

-Torrey Pines State Beach is located within the city of La Jolla which is south of Del Mar and north of Pacific Beach.
+Torrey Pines State Beach is located within La Jolla, south of Del Mar and north of Pacific Beach.
 La Jolla’s pristine coastline is lined with spectacular bluffs that continue all the way to Pacific Beach.

 February 14, 2005